HananMurrar/ToDoListWeb/README.md

 ### To do list web
-The to-do list is a web application built with Spring Boot that allows users to create, read, update, delete tasks
+The to-do list is a simple web application built with Spring Boot that allows users to create, read, update, delete tasks

 It includes a simple frontend with HTML, CSS, JS, and a backend built with Spring Boot, Spring data JPA, H2 database